Julien-R44/bentocache/docs/content/docs/cache_drivers.md

 | `serialize`    | If the data stored in the memory cache should be serialized/parsed using `JSON.stringify` and `JSON.parse`.                                          | `true`  |

 `maxSize` and `maxEntrySize` accept human-readable strings.
 We use [bytes](https://www.npmjs.com/package/bytes) under the hood so make sure to ensure the format is correct.
 A `number` can also be passed to these options.

+### Hash Operations

+The memory driver supports hash operations by simulating them using a `Map`.

 ### `serialize` option